Introduction to Gas Discharge Tubes and Cold Cathode X-ray Tubes

 The following diagram illustrates the key components of a typical heavy anode cold cathode x-ray tube.

-The cathode was almost always positioned on the circumference of the spherical portion of the tube.
-In most cases it was made of aluminum because aluminum is less prone to "sputtering" than other metals.
-Sputtering is a volatilization of a material - any volatilized metal is likely to deposit on the glass of the tube and darken it.
-In general, a darkened tube is likely to have too high a vacuum (too low a gas pressure) and be unusable.
+The cathode was almost always made of aluminum because aluminum is less prone to "sputtering" than other metals.
+Sputtering is a volatilization of the metal that occurs when it is struck by gas ions.
+The volatilized metal, which deposits on the glass walls of the tube, has a tendency to absorb some of the gas in the tube.
+This increases the tube's resistance to the flow of current and ultimately shortens its life.
+If sufficient metal deposits on the tube's glass walls, the latter might darken.
+In general, a visibly darkened tube is likely to have too high a vacuum (too low a gas pressure) to be usable.

 In many of the earliest tubes employed for x-ray production (e.g., Crookes and Hittorf tubes), the anode was located off to the side at one end of the tube.
 The cathode rays streamed past the anode and struck the glass end of the tube which served as the source of the x-rays.
 Unfortunately, the glass could not hold up under prolonged use.
 Furthermore, the x-rays were of low intensity.
 One early solution was to position the anode (a flat metal plate) at the far end of the tube opposite the cathode.
 In this configuration, the anode served as the target of the cathode rays and the source of the x-rays.